 One of the most common questions we receive is “How much is Fitrana?” and the answer is simple.
-The amount you pay for Zakat-ul-Fitr is based on the current price of a staple food, equivalent to a specific weight.
+The Zakat ul-Fitr amount 2021 is calculated in the same way it is every year, meaning it is based on the current price of a staple food, equivalent to a specific weight.

-This year, the amount you pay for Zakat ul Fitr 2021 is £5 per person.
+This year, the amount you pay for Zakat ul-Fitr 2021 will be clarified closer to the time.

 “The Prophet (PBUH) enjoined the payment of one Sa' of dates or one Sa' of barley as Zakat ul Fitr on every Muslim slave or free, male or female, young or old, and he ordered that it be paid before the people went out to offer the Eid prayer."